Career Overview

 Insights from Industry

-Companies in B.C. have been facing increased competition in hardware engineering from Asia and Europe, which has resulted in closures of B.C. facilities.
-As such, B.C.'s computer engineers will likely find themselves working in positions that do not have a complete focus on hardware, but also work with processes, electrical engineering, and software implementation.
+Companies in B.C.’s Lower Mainland engineer motherboards, sound cards and other computer peripherals.
+As a result of increased competition from Asia and Europe, some B.C. manufacturing facilities have expanded their manufacturing relationships with companies in Asia.
+This expansion means that B.C.'s computer engineers will likely find themselves working in positions that do not just focus on the manufacture of hardware but also work with processes, electrical engineering and software implementation.

-Sources also indicate that computer engineers often change jobs to work for employers who offer higher wages.
-This movement creates more job openings, allowing new qualified graduates to enter the job market.
+Computer engineers often change jobs to work for employers who offer higher wages.
+This movement creates job openings for new qualified graduates.

 Resources